Ten of Swords Tarot Card Meaning

 When the querent gets this card the advice is that it is time to end whatever has been on their mind, or whatever issue they've been arguing or discussing.
 They have gone as far as they can with these thoughts or argument.
 Even if they could argue more or differently, everyone is tried of listening to them.
 It is also likely that dwelling on this issue has left the querent's mind weary, dull, dead.
 It is time for a new topic that will enliven the mind rather than keeping it pinned to the ground.

 Learn the Ten of Swords tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Click here to instantly download it.
+Click here to download The Tarot Reading Companion now.